What does an Exercise Physiologist do?

 Education and Training Requirements

 Most employers require a candidate to have at least a bachelor's degree in order to be an exercise physiologist.
 However, many exercise physiologists specializing in cardiac rehabilitation also have a master's degree.
-There is also an internship component of the exercise physiologist's academic requirements and a certification exam administered by the American Society of Exercise Physiologists.
+Most academic programs will require some hands on training in the form of an internship or practicum.
+It is advisable to pursue a certification from one or multiple professional societies such as American College of Sports Medicine, American Society of Exercise Physiologists, National Strength and Conditioning Association and/or the American Association of Cardiovascular and Pulmonary Rehabilitation.